 Taking someone’s car without their permission is considered a theft crime.
 Many stories about auto theft report that the person who took the vehicle, in their attempt to avoid being caught, hit objects on or near the road, causing damage to the car.
 Some may wonder if the driver could face additional charges for such actions.
 In Connecticut, the answer to that is “yes.”

-There is a legal doctrine referred to as “trover.”
+There is a legal definition referred to as “trover.”
 It provides that a person could be held financially responsible for unlawfully taking someone’s property and subsequently causing damage to it, meaning the owner could recover the value of their property.

 Connecticut has a law on the books that makes damaging stolen property not just a civil matter, but a criminal one as well.